-Professor - Behavior Analysis Program
+Professor - Behavior Analysis Specialization

 I am a Professor in the Department of Psychology.
 I teach PSY1400/1410, which is the introductory course in behavioral processes.
 Topics range from free will to interventions designed to treat depression and drug dependence.
 I also teach an upper-division course on applying behavior-change technology to workplace settings.
 In 2009, I was awarded the ING Excellence in Teaching Award and in 2014 I was named the Faculty Researcher of the Year in the College of Education and for the University at large and in 2020 I was the recipient of the University’s highest research honor – D. Wynne Thorne Career Research Award.

 I served as Associate Editor of the Journal of the Experimental Analysis of Behavior from 2002-2008, and as Editor-in-Chief of this prestigious journal from 2011-2015.
 In 2013, I served as Editor-in-Chief of the two-volume APA Handbook of Behavior Analysis.
 I have served on several decision making bodies, including the Society for the Experimental Analysis of Behavior and the Association for Behavior Analysis International.
 I frequently review grant proposals for the National Institutes of Health and, every once in awhile, I go trout fishing, skiing, mountain biking, or hiking with my family.